worktheclock/replit.github.io/Teams/PinboardProject.md

   appendData(filteredCards);
 }
 ```

+The code above:

+1. Gets the value of the `searchInput` and displays it to the user within the `searchResult` element.
+2. Transforms the user input as well as the tags to be lowercase to ensure that the tags match the search keys exactly.
+3. Filters the cards based on whether the tags include the search term results.

 Note how we can set the search term value to the user's input value in the search bar by finding `var searchTerm = document.getElementById("searchInput").value;`.

 Additionally, we want to be able to filter the cards by clicking on one of the tags.